 Mr Ahmadinejad's allies meanwhile fared badly, which analysts say has seriously compromised the president's political standing.

-Centrist and reformist groups also lost many seats, and deep political rifts appeared among their senior leaders.'One of those things'
+Centrist and reformist groups also lost many seats, and deep political rifts appeared among their senior leaders.

 The summons, issued last month by the outgoing parliament, followed a long-awaited petition for a review of policy decisions by Mr Ahmadinejad, who has been widely criticised in recent months by hardline MPs.